Formulae in noncommutative Hodge theory: Introduction

-\paragraph{Standing notation.} Let $\Bbbk \subset \BbK$ be fields.
-We will write $\cM := \spec \BbK$, and $T\mathcal{M}:=\deriv_\Bbbk \BbK$.
-We fix a grading group throughout: more precisely, we fix a `grading datum' in the sense of \cite{Sheridan2015}, which is an abelian group $Y$ together with morphisms $\Z \to Y \to \Z/2$ whose composition is non-zero.
+We fix a grading group throughout: more precisely, we fix a `grading datum' in the sense of \cite{Sheridan2015}, which is an abelian group $Y$ together with homomorphisms $\Z \to Y \to \Z/2$ whose composition is non-zero.
 All of our structures are $Y$-graded; when we talk about an element of degree $k \in \Z$, we really mean its degree is the image of $k$ under the map $\Z \to Y$; and when we write a Koszul-type sign $(-1)^{|a|}$, it means that the image of the $Y$-degree of $a$, under the map $Y \to \Z/2$, is $|a| \in \Z/2$.